Skip to main content

 This is a 55mm Ancient miniature which measures a tiny bit more than 55.

-Micro Art Studio has dozens of themes, and several are at leas potentially useful for smaller-scale games like Heavy Gear.
+Micro Art Studio has dozens of themes, and several are at least potentially useful for smaller-scale games like Heavy Gear.

 • ‘Deep Water’ actually might be useful for a different take on deserts.
 Maybe something more exotic like Caprice or Utopia.